Sister of deceased Battlement Mesa man who went missing seeks closure

 “He could’ve lived a longer life,” Loya said of Lopez.
 “It was cut short.”

-According to the Garfield County Sheriff’s Office, Lopez was last seen leaving a Battlement Mesa gas station around 2 p.m.
-Aug.
+According to the Garfield County Sheriff’s Office, he was last seen leaving a Battlement Mesa gas station around 2 p.m., Aug.
 13. Lopez, who suffered from dementia and used a walker to get around, had been a resident at Mesa Vista since May.

 Loya said her brother told his caretaker that day he was going out to buy cigarettes.
 Once approved, he walked alone to the Kum & Go gas station nearly a mile away from Mesa Vista.

 Not until 7:30 p.m. the next day, Aug.
 14, did Mesa Vista call Loya to inform her that her brother was indeed missing, Loya said.
-Loya also personally had to call the Sheriff’s Office to officially report her brother’s disappearance.
+She also personally had to call the Sheriff’s Office to officially report her brother’s disappearance.

-“She did not tell anybody until Sunday,” Loya said of the caretaker.
+“She did not tell anybody until Sunday,” she said of the caretaker.

 Lopez and Loya are originally from the Boulder area, so she immediately began searching for her brother all along the Interstate 70 corridor when he went missing.
 She handed out fliers in Longmont and Boulder, as well as places like Rifle and Glenwood Springs.

 By Aug.
-27, Loya assembled a volunteer search party in Battlement Mesa to assist in potentially finding her lost brother.
+27, she assembled a volunteer search party in Battlement Mesa to assist in potentially finding her lost brother.
 Results, however, came up short.
 Meanwhile, rumors circulated on social media of people ostensibly spotting Lopez around Garfield County.

-“We had so many tips from people seeing him,” Loya said.
+“We had so many tips from people seeing him,” she said.
 “All of them weren’t true.”

-At 7:23 p.m.
-Aug.
-30, the Garfield County Coroner’s Office confirmed the discovery of Lopez’s body in a privately-owned parcel of land less than 2 miles away from Mesa Vista Assisted Living Residence.
+At 7:23 p.m., Aug.
+30, the Garfield County Coroner’s Office confirmed the discovery of Lopez’ body in a privately-owned parcel of land less than 2 miles away from Mesa Vista Assisted Living Residence.
 He was 69 years old.

 The autopsy revealed no injuries contributed to Lopez’s death.
 Sheriff’s and coroner’s office investigators also suspected he was “likely lost and disoriented when he suffered a medical event,” a Garfield County Coroner’s Office news release states.